jacubero/aws-architect-associate/docs/intro.rst

 .. image:: /intro_d/performance.png

 Performance efficiency is the ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.
-It involves:
+The focus areas are:

 * Select customizable solutions